 Emails with videos have a 21% higher conversion rate

 These whooping numbers are all verified.
 Thus, we recommend that you embed video content such as an explainer video or product description video inside your email.
+Doing that is easier with the help of advanced email marketing software.
 If you don’t have in-house video production resources, you can approach an explainer video production company for the same.

 Add a CTA